DiversyFund Review: Invest In Real Estate

 How Does DiversyFund Work?

-DiversyFund offers investors access to a privately-traded Real Estate Investment Trust (REIT), which it calls its Growth REIT.
+DiversyFund offers investors access to a privately traded Real Estate Investment Trust (REIT), which it calls its Growth REIT.

 REITs work much like mutual funds.
 Multiple investors can purchase shares in a REIT, and the REIT uses investor funds to buy and maintain its real estate holdings.
+The investors receive dividends based on the REIT’s income and can sell their shares on the open market.

 Because DiversyFund is a private REIT, investors cannot buy and sell shares on the open market.
 Instead, you have to purchase shares directly from DiversyFund.